 In terms of reoffending national research conducted by the YJB in 2014 highlighted that reoffending rates were adversely affected by a small group of young people within the reoffending cohort who go onto commit numerous offences.
 The research indicated that a feature of this group is that the young people have complex problems frequently linked to their family and living arrangements, and Looked After Children (LAC) are disproportionately represented in this group.

+In Leicestershire the percentage of Looked after Children (LAC) who offend is relatively low, but a review of young people in the local 2015 cohort highlighted that many have complex problems linked to their current and past living and family experiences.
+During 2016/17 the YOS has taken a detailed look at LAC young people who offend.
+This has highlighted that the proportion of young people offending in the care setting in the first three quarters of 2016/17 was 36% (4 out of 14).
+Nearly all the offences took place in private children's homes, and there was no hot spot location for the offences.
+Since 2014/15 the binary rate of LAC reoffending has fallen, and is now below the level of non LAC.
+This has to be viewed with caution due to the small sample size of LAC young people and that the sample methodology is different for non-LAC, and as a result this information can only be regarded as an indicator.
+The YOS has established a quarterly meeting between the YOS and LAC team, with the objective of reducing the number of LAC entering the youth justice system and that LAC young people are not dealt with dispropotionality compared to non LAC young people.
+The YOS will be continually seeking to develop working relationships with external agencies.

-In Leicestershire the percentage of Looked After Children who offend is relatively low, but a review of young people in the local 2015 cohort highlighted that many have complex problems linked to their living and family arrangements.
-A priority for the YOS will be to continue to focus on this group of young people, and continually seek to develop working relationships with internal and external agencies.
-Internally within the LCC the introduction of the reoffending toolkit and the trends this highlights has enabled the YOS to develop a robust problem solving forum with the LAC and Safer Leicestershire Families (SLF) teams during 2015.
-Externally the LYOS continues to second a YOS case manager to the police integrated offender management team (IOM) based at Mansfield House, and develop strategies with local community safety partnerships with this complex group.
+Internally the introduction of the reoffending toolkit and the trends this highlights has enabled the YOS to develop a robust problem solving forum with the LAC and Safer Leicestershire Families (SLF) teams since 2015.
+Externally the LYOS continues to second a YOS case manager to the police integrated offender management team (IOM) based at Mansfield House, and will develop strategies with local community safety partnerships with this complex group.
+Re-offending performance during 2016/17 showed a decline for the first time in 4 years and the lowest re-offending rate since 2010/11, which indicates that the YOS plan for managing Re-offending is having a positive outcome.